OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining2/reports/cnn_lstm_aug2026/CNN_LSTM_Training_Report_August_2026.md

 For p ≈ 0.20 and comparing Run 6 vs. Run 7:
 - Run 6: n = 6,377 → Var ≈ 2.5×10⁻⁵
-- Run 7: n = 3,826 → Var ≈ 4.2×10⁻⁵ (1.68× higher)

 The 1.67× difference in sample size leads to **√1.67 ≈ 1.29× higher standard deviation**, explaining much of the increased variability.

 ### 5.4 Interpretation

-The elevated FPR in Run 7 is **not indicative of model failure**, but rather a **statistical artifact** of smaller test sets combined with increased sensitivity to data partitioning:

 1. **True Performance:** The model's true FPR is likely ~17-19%, as evidenced by:
    - Run 5: 17.7%
    - Run 6: 18.7% ± 1.2%
-   - Run 7 Fold 4: 17.5%

-2. **Variability:** Run 7's higher mean (25.3%) and wide confidence interval [19.0%, 31.5%] reflect sampling uncertainty, not degraded performance

-3. **Confidence:** The 95% CI from Run 7 overlaps substantially with Run 6's estimate [15.7%, 21.8%], and Fold 4 provides strong evidence that the model can achieve ~17-18% FPR

 ### 5.5 Recommendations